-- Broiler Growout A written contract with contractees to raise meat-type strain chickens from newly hatched chicks to processing weight.
-Includes cornish and roasters. - Pullets for Hatchery Supply Flock Replacement Pullets raised from newly hatched chicks to about 15 to 22 weeks for layer flock replacement.
-Almost all pullets for BROILER hatchery supply flock replacement are raised on production contracts. - Pullets for Table Egg Flock Replacement Pullets raised from newly hatched chicks to about 14 to 20 weeks for table egg flock replacement.
-Under a
+- Broiler Growout (Code 916) A written contract with contractees to raise meat-type strain chickens from newly hatched chicks to processing weight.
+Includes cornish and roasters. - Pullets for Hatchery Supply Flock Replacement (Code 926) Pullets are raised from newly hatched chicks to about 15 to 22 weeks for layer flock replacement.

+Almost all pullets for BROILER hatchery supply flock replacement are raised on production contracts.

-- PRODUCTION contract the hatchery or egg producer retains ownership of the birds. - Fertile Hatching Eggs Producer cares for layers and gathers eggs which go to a hatchery.
-Virtually all BROILER type hatching eggs are raised by production contract.
+- Pullets for Table Egg Flock Replacement (Code 925) Pullets are raised from newly hatched chicks to about 14 to 20 weeks for table egg flock replacement.
+Under a production contract, the hatchery or egg producer retains ownership of the birds. - Fertile Hatching Eggs (Code 921) Producer cares for layers and gathers eggs which go to a hatchery.
+Virtually all BROILER type hatching eggs are raised by a production contract.
 Some respondents say they have a 'broiler' contract because they are paid by a broiler company.
 Be careful not to confuse an egg producer with a broiler growout contractee.
-Most EGG type hatching eggs are produced by production contract, with the hatchery retaining ownership of the birds. - Table Eggs Producer cares for layers and gathers unfertile eggs which go to a processor or an egg breaker.
-To be considered a production contract the egg processor or egg breaker would own the birds.
-Sometimes partners, such as feed mills are involved, and all partners claim ownership of the birds. - Broilers, Chicks, Hatchery Run (Code 935) Broiler chicks less than 3 days old direct from the hatchery.
-Normally, these are sold to small operations normally under a marketing contract (NOT a production contract).
+Most EGG type hatching eggs are produced by production contract, with the hatchery retaining ownership of the birds. - Table Eggs (Code 920)- Producer cares for layers and gathers unfertile eggs which goto a processor or an egg breaker.
+To be considered a production contract theegg processor or egg breaker would own the birds.
+Sometimes partners,such as feed mills, are involved, and all partners claim ownership of the birds. - Broilers, Chicks, Hatchery Run (Code 935) Broiler chicks less than 3 days old direct from the hatchery.
+Normally, these are sold to small operations under a marketing contract (NOT a production contract).
 Exclude integrated contractor delivered birds to be raised under a production contract. - Roosters, Meat Type (Code 939) Domestic chicken males raised from chicks to breeding age of approximately 25 weeks that will be used for meat.
 For the most part, these should be recorded as broilers unless they are kept for research purposes. - Roosters, Breeding Flock (Code 940) Domestic chicken males raised from chicks to breeding age of approximately 25 weeks and will be moved to a hatchery flock.